Model & Strategy

 The Problem

-Student performance on science exams in Uganda has continued to decline, with over 50% of students failing to meet the aggregate pass mark for sciences in 2020.
-This is attributed to ineffective pedagogy, gender disparities in science learning (with girls being left out), lack of critical thinking and negative attitudes towards sciences.
-Poor learning outcomes cascade into diminished career prospects and a youth and leadership demographic that is increasingly unable to make informed decisions, work effectively, innovate, or sustain economic growth.
+Student performance on science exams in Uganda has continued to decline, with 40% or more failing to pass the 2023 national science examination.
+This is attributed to ineffective pedagogy, gender disparities in science learning (with girls being left out), weak critical thinking, and negative attitudes towards sciences.
+Poor learning outcomes lead to diminished career prospects and a youth and leadership demographic that is increasingly unable to make informed decisions, work effectively, or sustain economic growth.

 The Solution

-Fundi Bots improves learning outcomes and provides skills training for science students in Uganda and beyond by developing technology-driven, student-focused, and practical learning resources.
-The long-term goal is to develop productive and enterprising African youth who use science to change the world.
-Fundi Bots has a particular focus on reaching underprivileged regions and girls.
+Fundi Bots improves learning outcomes and provides skills training for science students in Africa by developing technology-driven, student-focused, and practical learning resources.
+Fundi Bots focuses particularly on reaching underprivileged regions and girls, and their long-term goal is to develop productive and enterprising African youth who use science to change the world.

 Fundi Bots uses two learning models: 1) Enhanced Science Curriculum, a school-based learning model embedded directly into the national curriculum that includes a broad range of practical tools, learning guides and in-depth teacher training and coaching; 2) Robotics/STEM Training, an extracurricular model providing hands-on training for students and youth to improve science understanding and build technical skills.
 Fundi Bots implements their work through three program areas: 1) Fundi @School, providing science learning resources within the school environment; 2) Fundi @Home, enabling students to learn science at home; 3) Fundi @Work, offering STEM-focused workforce training and job placement for out-of-school youth and post-secondary students.
 Additionally, the Fundi Girls program brings more girls and women into STEM fields through equitable technical training and support.

 Over the next five years, Fundi Bots will continue developing, evaluating, and scaling their learning models.
-They will focus on scaling the adoption of the Enhanced Science Curriculum, which will be rolled out to schools across Uganda and East Africa.
-Fundi Bots also plans to leverage digital technology to deliver science learning, both online and broadcast.
+They will focus on scaling the adoption of the Enhanced Science Curriculum, which will be rolled out to schools across Uganda and East Africa, and plan to leverage digital technology to deliver science learning, both online and broadcast.

 At a Glance